Swadhyaya Movement: Patanjali's Yogasutra

-Beliefs
+Theology

+The Swadhyay Movement is founded on the concept of an "Indwelling God" within everything.
+Thus, within the Swadhyay theology, everything is divine.
+This belief in the indwelling divine is extended to trees, water, earth, and animals.
 The teachers in the Swadhyay Parivar assert that it is not a sect, a cult, a creed, a tradition, an institution, an organization, or even an organized religion.
 It is believed to be an attitude of the mind.
 It does not require any membership or vows.
 It is not initiated to be an agitation or a revolution.
 Swadhyay is independent of caste, religion, nationality, color, education, and one's status in society.
 Swadhyay is about individual transformation through spiritual awareness.
 Swadhyay is the right perspective or vision, which enables one to understand deeper aspects of spirituality and devotion.
 The basic fundamental thought that Swadhyay emphasizes is the concept of an indwelling God.
-‘God dwells within’ i.e. ‘God exists within me and within everyone else’.
+'God dwells within', i.e., 'God exists within me and within everyone else'.
 All are children of the Divine.
-Hence, Swadhyay establishes the Divine Brotherhood under the Fatherhood of God i.e. ‘the other is not ‘other’, but he is my divine brother.’
+Hence, Swadhyay establishes the Divine Brotherhood under the Fatherhood of God, i.e., 'the other is not 'other', but he is my divine brother.'
 The concept of the traditional family is extended to the Divine Family which is understood as a natural extension of the concept of an indwelling God.
 The very understanding that God resides within me makes me divine and worthy of respect.
 It also inspires the view that God or divinity is everywhere, present in all living things, and therefore all should be treated with respect and devotion.
 Thus, the concept of an indwelling God motivates people to care for the welfare of others.

+Practices

+Listening to Pravachana

+Swadhyay practitioners listen to the pravachana (discourses) on the Bhagavat Gita, Upanishads, or Ved mantra via audio or video of Pandurang Shastri Athavale or "Dada".

+Shramabhakti

+Shramabhakti is a practice of using labor and time towards the creation of impersonal wealth for God and thus society.